 If you have anything you would like to add or change, please email email@example.com.

-The village areas emerged from the All in One Survey in November 2010, when each Richmond borough resident was asked to choose the area of the borough they identified with most.
-Since November 2010, Village Planning has had a number of practical applications.
+The village areas emerged from the All in One Survey in November 2010, when each Richmond resident was asked to choose the area of the borough they identified with most.
+Since November 2010, Village Planning has had a number of practical applications:

-Village Planning seeks to give communities as much influence as Neighbourhood Plans.
-Yet whilst NPs put the onus on communities to organise and write their plans themselves, the Council recognises that this is not feasible for every community, and that some need additional support to develop their plans.
+Village Planning seeks to give communities as much influence in planning matters as Neighbourhood Plans.
+Whilst Neighbourhood Plans require communities to organise and write their plans themselves, the Council recognises that this is not feasible for every community, and that many need additional support to develop their plans.

 Village Planning developed out of an initial, large-scale consultation that took place across Richmond borough in November 2010.
 This consultation asked residents to choose the village area they identified with most.
 249 people who responded to the All in One survey lived in Teddington.